2016 WDF Europe Cup

 The 2016 WDF Europe Cup was the 20th edition of the WDF Europe Cup darts tournament, organised by the World Darts Federation.
 It was held in Egmond aan Zee, Netherlands from September 20 to 24.

 Medal tally

 Entered teams

 32 countries/associations entered a men's selection in the event.

-26 countries/associations entered a womans's selection in the event.
+26 countries/associations entered a women's selection in the event.